clajiness/qbop/README.md

 You can ignore OPNsense and/or qBittorrent by using the `OPN_SKIP` and/or `QBIT_SKIP` environment variables.
 This is handy if you're using a firewall and routing platform like a Unifi gateway or a different BitTorrent client.

 The container image is available [here](https://github.com/clajiness/qbop/pkgs/container/qbop).
 The sample docker-compose.yml file is available [here](https://github.com/clajiness/qbop/blob/main/docker-compose/docker-compose.yml).
-There is also a [community compose directory](https://github.com/clajiness/qbop/blob/main/docker-compose/community/).
-Feel free to open a pull request to share your own compose files.

 Image tags are published as follows:
 - `latest` → most recent release
 - `v2` → latest `v2.x.x` release
-- `v2.5` → latest `v2.5.x` release
+- `v2.minor` → latest patch release for that minor version, e.g. `v2.7`
-- `v2.5.8` → exact version
+- `v2.minor.patch` → exact version, e.g. `v2.7.0`

 ### Requirements
 * AMD64 or ARM64/v8 architecture - If you need support for a different architecture, file an issue.